couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 http://10.4.2.4:8091/internalSettings
 ```

-You will recieve a response similar to the following.
+You will receive a response similar to the following.
 For the sake of brevity,
 we are showing only the XDCR-related items: